A Survey of Zero-shot Generalisation in Deep Reinforcement Learning: Methods For Zero-shot Generalisation In Reinforcement Learning

-\citet{dennisEmergentComplexityZeroshot2021} introduces the framework of Unsupervised Environment Design (UED), similar to POET, in which the task is to generate context-MDPs in an unsupervised manner, which are then used to train a policy.
-The aim is to improve zero-shot generalisation to unseen tasks either within or outside the environment's context-MDP space.
-Their method PAIRED outperforms standard DR and a method analogous to POET in the grid-world setting described above, as measured by the zero-shot generalisation performance to unseen levels. \citet{jiangReplayGuidedAdversarialEnvironment2021} extends the formal framework of UED, combining it with Prioritized Level Replay (PLR) \citep{jiangPrioritizedLevelReplay2021}, and motivates understanding PLR as an environment generation algorithm.
-This combined method shows improved performance in terms of generalisation to unseen out-of-distribution tasks in both gridworld mazes and 2D car-racing tracks.
+\shortciteA{dennisEmergentComplexityZeroshot2021} introduces the framework of Unsupervised Environment Design (UED), similar to POET, in which the task is to generate context-MDPs in an unsupervised manner, which are then used to train a policy.
+The aim is to improve ZSG to unseen tasks either within or outside the environment's context-MDP space.
+Their method PAIRED outperforms standard DR and a method analogous to POET in the grid-world setting described above, as measured by the zero-shot generalisation performance to unseen levels. \shortciteA{jiangReplayGuidedAdversarialEnvironment2021} extended the formal framework of UED, combining it with Prioritized Level Replay \shortcite[PLR]{jiangPrioritizedLevelReplay2021}, and motivates understanding PLR as an environment generation algorithm.
+This combined method shows improved performance in terms of zero-shot generalisation to unseen out-of-distribution tasks in both gridworld mazes and 2D car-racing tracks.
 We summarise PLR in the next section.

 Environment generation and DR are both methods for adjusting the context distribution over some context set provided by the environment.
 Environment generation tends to learn this sampling procedure, and is targeted at environments where the context set is unstructured such that not all context-MDPs are solvable or useful for training, whereas DR work often uses hard-coded heuristics or non-parametric learning approaches to adjust the context distribution, and focuses on settings where the domains are all solvable but possibly have different difficulties or learning potentials.
-Both can often also be seen as a form of automatic curriculum learning \citep{portelasAutomaticCurriculumLearning2020}, especially if the context distribution is changing during training and adapting to the agent's performance.
+Both can often also be seen as a form of automatic curriculum learning \shortcite{portelasAutomaticCurriculumLearning2020}, especially if the context distribution is changing during training and adapting to the agent's performance.